Cucumber – National Pickling

 Availability: In stock

-National Pickling is the classic pickling cucumber that was introduced to the seed trade in 1929.
-It was created by the National Pickle Packers Association (USA) and the Michigan Agricultural Experiment Station who worked in collaboration to develop a cucumber that (1) combined the best characteristics of the cucumbers on the market and (2) to create a standardized cucumber that would serve the pickling industry.
-After five years of experimenting and trials, the National Pickling cucumber was born and for the past 100 years it has been a favourite of home gardeners.
+National Pickling was created by the National Pickle Packers Association (USA) and the Michigan Agricultural Experiment Station who worked in collaboration to develop a cucumber that (1) combined the best characteristics of the cucumbers on the market and (2) to create a standardized cucumber that would serve the pickling industry.
+In 1929, after five years of experimenting and trials, the National Pickling cucumber was born and for the past 100 years it has been a favourite of home gardeners.

 How to Plant: Start indoors or outdoors.
 If starting indoors, start 2 to 4 weeks before the last frost.
 Sow 2-3 seeds in individual peat pots, coir pots or other container with moist seed starting soil.
 Sow seeds about 1-2 cm (½ -1”) deep.
 Place container on a heat mat or in a warm area.
 Soil temps of 15-30C (60-85F) are best for germination.
 Once seedlings are up (7-10 days) place seedlings under grow lights or in a sunny spot.
 Thin to 1 seedling per container.
 Transplant outside once the weather warms up (when temperatures are consistently above 5C, preferably 10C).
 Space seedlings 12”-24” apart.
 If starting outdoors, wait until the weather warms up, which usually means early June.
 Sow 2-3 seeds in holes about 1-2 cm (½ – 1”) deep, spacing holes about 6” apart (then thin to 1 plant/12”-24” when seedlings are up).
 Keep soil moist until seedlings emerge.